Nehbookaat Gehnwehndung – Traditional Knowledge Keeper Full-time Permanent Position

 - Experience working within Electronic Medical Records, preferred

-Please submit a covering letter, resume, three (3) work-related letters of reference, copy of registration, a current vulnerable sector check, a copy of valid driver’s license and driver’s abstract.
+Please submit a cover letter, resume, three (3) work-related letters of reference, copy of registration, a current vulnerable sector check, a copy of valid driver’s license and driver’s abstract.
 Please mark correspondence as “Confidential”.
 Submissions will be accepted by mail, facsimile, or email.

 Attn: Human Resources